 Having a great chicken coop for your chickens can sound like a daunting task.
 However, it does not have to be challenging.
 With these helpful tips, you will be sure to have a healthy and happy chicken coop for years to come for your chickens to enjoy.

 - When deciding on bulbs, always choose red.
 This is because red bulbs will not show any bloody spots on a chicken, preventing pecks from other chickens.

 - When there are chicks present, block off any corners.
 This will help to prevent suffocation.

-- Waterers need to be kept shallow and clean to avoid chicks drowning.
+- Chicken waterers should be kept shallow and clean to prevent chicks from drowning.